Pittsburgh Mayor William Peduto Recommends Trump Push Back Scheduled Visit Until After Funerals

-As the funerals in Pittsburgh approach following the deadliest attack on the Jewish community in the history of the United States, the city’s mayor has put forth the suggestion that President Donald Trump should delay his scheduled visit until all those killed have been buried, according to reports from CNN.
+As the funerals in Pittsburgh approach for victims of the deadliest attack on the Jewish community in the history of the United States, the city’s mayor has put forth the suggestion that President Donald Trump should delay his scheduled visit until all of those killed have been buried, according to reports from CNN.

-Both the president and First Lady Melania Trump currently have plans to stop in Pittsburgh on Tuesday, according to an announcement made on Monday by White press secretary Sarah Huckabee Sanders.
+Both the president and First Lady Melania Trump currently have plans to stop in Pittsburgh on Tuesday, according to an announcement made on Monday by White House Press Secretary Sarah Huckabee Sanders.
 The couple will also be accompanied by Ivanka Trump and Jared Kushner.

 The visit will come three days after the Tree of Life Synagogue in the city’s Squirrel Hill neighborhood was attacked by an armed shooter during Sabbath services.
-The shooter killed 11 members of the congregation, along with injuring six others, four of which were police officers.
+The shooter killed 11 members of the congregation, along with injuring six others — four of which were police officers.

 Trump and the other members of his family would be arriving on the first day of the funerals for those killed, which will continue through Friday, according to Pittsburgh Mayor William Peduto.
-While speaking with CNN, Peduto spoke about his wish that the days of the funerals are focused on those who were being buried and their families, as well as allow the local law enforcement to ensure the protection of the funerals and other important areas in the city’s Jewish community, something a visit by the president could disrupt.
+While speaking with CNN, Peduto spoke about his wish that the days of the funerals be focused on those who were being buried and on their families.
+Peduto also pointed out that a delay in Trump’s visit might allow local law enforcement to better ensure the protection of the funerals and of other important areas in the city’s Jewish community.

 "I would prefer if he would wait until we've had the opportunity to have all of the funerals … That's where our priority is in Pittsburgh."